Skip to content

 Copy Mapping

-Use copy(targetPath, sourcePath) to copy values.
+Use copy(targetPath, sourcePath) and ensureCopy() to copy values.

 java